IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_Failure_Probability.md

-# Create End of Life Model
+# Create Failure Probability Model

 Maximo Predict comes with notebook templates to assist in streamlining data uploads to Maximo.
-This notebook will create the Predicted Failure Date using provided csv files.
+This notebook will create the Failure Probability using provided csv files.

-These instructions use the notebook named `5_PMI - Predicted Failure Date-Smart Regression-HPU` file with the Substation Transformer for Health and Predict for Utilities Demo Assets.
+These instructions use the notebook named `6_PMI-Failure Probability-BinaryClassification-HPU` file with the Substation Transformer for Health and Predict for Utilities Demo Assets.
 Note that this uses simulated Pump Data for the sensor readings.

 In this exercise you will use Watson Studio and Health and Predict - Utilities to:

-2. [Upload the and Run the Predicted Failure Notebook](#FP_notebook) using a template to Train and Display an Predicted Failure Date
+2. [Upload the and Run the Failure Probability Notebook](#FP_notebook) using a template to Train and Display a Failure Probability value
 3. [Confirm](#confirm_upload) the Data Has been uploaded for your assets

 !!! note